joel-chu/To1source_event/README.md

 If you don't like the `$`, you can use the alias version.

-For browser you can include the `nb-event-service/dist/alias.js` for node you can `require('nb-event-service/alias')`
+For browser you can include the `dist/to1source-event-alias.js`, for ES6 `import To1sourceEvent from '@to1source/event/alias'`
+for node you can `require('@tosource/event/dist/alias')`

 And that will gives you the following alias version: